-Whereas once the standard advice of an apple a day keeping the doctor away, reminded us of consuming fresh fruits and vegetables as part of a healthy diet, modern families now must confront the issue of PEDs at dinner tables as another factor inhibiting healthy eating.
+Whereas once the standard advice of an apple a day keeping the doctor away, reminded us of consuming fresh fruits and vegetables as part of a healthy diet, modern families now must confront the issue of Apples and other PEDs disrupting dinner table activities, and by extention, disrupting healthy eating habits.

 Concerted efforts by organizations such as Mothers Against Drunk Driving (MADD) have slowly (but still too slowly) lowered the number of alcohol impaired driving fatalities (AIDF) over time.